openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

     method _M_ associated with this attribute.
 This constant _K_ *may* be co-parametric with _F_ or _M_.

-> A field or a method which only restricts its return type will only need one item in the `restrictions` array.
-A method which restricts one or more of its parameters will need more than one item XXX
+> A method which restricts one or more of its parameters will need more than one item in its `restrictions` array.
+A method which only restricts its return type will need only one item in its `restrictions` array.
+Likewise, a field will need only one item in the `restrictions` array.
+(This last fact is almost enough motivatation--but not quite--to split this attribute into two distinct versions.)

 There is a structural constraint on the length of the `restrictions` array.
 For a field, the array must not have more than one item.
 For